-Title: Blood glucose monitoring - NDSS
+Title: Blood glucose monitoring fact sheet

 Title: Diabetes-related complications

-Title: Diabetes fact sheet
+Title: Diabetes information sheet for parents and carers

-Title: Excercise and diabetes
+Title: Exercise and diabetes

-Title: Gestational Diabetes: Caring for yourself and your baby
+Title: Gestational diabetes: caring for yourself and your baby

 Title: Have diabetes?
 Live well and save money with the NDSS card (community poster)

 Summary: This translated poster is targeted towards people with diabetes who may be eligible for the NDSS card.
 It provides a very brief summary of the NDSS and the benefits of signing up.

 Summary: The healthy eating clip/video has been translated to communicate healthy eating messages such as different food groups and healthy cooking methods.
 This resource may be beneficial for those living with diabetes.

 Summary: A fact sheet for parents and carers.
 Healthy eating is important for children of all ages, including those living with diabetes.
 Children and teenagers with diabetes have the same growth and nutrition needs as those without diabetes – so the whole family can eat the same healthy foods.
 Food choices should be guided by the Australian Dietary Guidelines, focusing on eating lots of nutritious foods to support their growth and development..